vicc/chameleon/README.md

 colorArray addObjectsFromArray:ColorScheme(ColorSchemeAnalogous, flatRedColor, YES)];
 ```

-You can then retrieve each individual color the same way you would normally retrive any object from an array:
+You can then retrieve each individual color the same way you would normally retrieve any object from an array:

 ```objective-c
 UIColor *firstColor = colorArray[0];